Women's outfitwork

 Why it works

 Two pieces, multiple occasions.
 The light blue oxford shirt brings reads slightly more casual than white.
 The leather tote bag answers it — tan or black.
-Earth tones against pastels — olive with pale blue, khaki with blush — is a quietly spring-leaning combination.
+Olive with pale blue, khaki with blush — the earth tone keeps the pastel from turning precious; the pastel lifts the earth tone out of uniform territory.

 Smart-casual sweet spot.
 Reads put-together at a restaurant, fine in most modern offices, never overdressed at a weekend event.